eedorenko/missionedge-plat-control-plane-seed/README.md

 .Net Application Seed | https://github.com/microsoft/coral-template-dotnet
 Java Application Seed | https://github.com/microsoft/coral-template-java

-The schema for the `ApplicationDeployment.yaml` can be found in the `/schemas` directory [here](https://github.com/microsoft/coral-control-plane-seed/tree/main/schemas/ApplicationDeployment.yaml)
+A sample `ApplicationDeployment` definition can be found in the `/samples` directory [here](https://github.com/microsoft/coral-control-plane-seed/tree/main/samples/ApplicationDeployment.yaml)

 An application needs to be assigned to a specific workspace.
 A folder with the same name as the workspace must exist inside the `applications` folder.
 As you add project-specific deployment definitions to this repository feel free to delete the placeholder `.gitkeep` files.